 But, the best cure is prevention.
 The correct way to scratch start an arc is to perform a gentle swiping motion as if you were striking a match.

-To extinguish the arc, you must lift the torch away from the welded metal.
+You must lift the torch away from the welded metal to extinguish the arc.
 Unfortunately, unlike other arc welding methods, you cannot stop the arc by pushing a button.
 So, it’s also more challenging to end the weld with scratch start TIG correctly.

 Related: Lift Arc vs Scratch Start TIG